robertcoopercode/animated-grid-lines/README.md

 A react component that renders an interactive grid with lines that shoot out from a user's cursor on hover.

+> Please give this repo a ⭐️ if you find it useful or interesting.

 ## Installation

 ```bash